normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/WebIdentity.md

 * In the AWS section add the **UserPoolId, UserPoolClientId and UserPoolClientSecret** fields.
 * Be sure to leave Region and Profile fields set to the values previously set in the tutorial.

-Don't worry about the user pool config fields for now, we will fill them in as we setup the user pool.
+We will set the values for these fields as we create the user pool.

 ```json
 {